“Life is a mirror and will reflect back to the thinker what he thinks into it” – Ernest Holmes

 The third image of intending to enjoy your dinner should put you into the act of fully enjoying your experience and being present to it.
 Intending for something to happen will generally associate you into the experience of achieving your goal and all the feelings, images and sounds that go with it.

 When you set your intent, you are marrying your subconscious mind with your conscious will to make something happen.
-It is like you are sending your subconscious mind a message that you are “expecting” the event to happen, and there is absolutely no room for uncertainty.
+It is like you are sending your Reticular Activating System a message that you are “expecting” the event to happen, and there is absolutely no room for uncertainty.

-Setting your intent is a way of preparing your subconscious mind for the kind of journey that you will have in achieving your goal.
+Setting your intent is a way of preparing your subconscious mind and RAS for the kind of journey that you will have in achieving your desired goal.
 While setting your goal represents the end result you want to achieve.
-For example, Tiger Woods set a goal to become one of the greatest golfers in the world.
-He also set his intent to have as much fun as he could with playing golf.
-By staying focused on his goal and staying true to his intent, Tiger eventually achieved his desired goal while having a lot of fun along the way.
+For example, Sir Richard Branson set a goal early in his career to create one of the most successful business empires in the world.
+He also set his intent to have as much fun and adventure as he could along the way.
+By staying focused on his goal and staying true to his intent, Branson achieved great success in the business world while having a lot of FUN along the way.

-The shaman said, “Yes,” and laid George down on the ground, and engaged him in a rather unusual healing ceremony.
-He first got a rattle out, and shook the rattle over the George’s head, and chanted and sang for a long time.
-He then picked up the George’s arm and gently spoke to it.
+The shaman said, “Yes,” and laid Charles down on the ground, and engaged him in a rather unusual healing ceremony.
+He first got a rattle out, and shook the rattle over the Charles’s head, and chanted and sang for a long time.
+He then picked up the Charles’s arm and gently spoke to it.
 He kept doing these kinds of activities for almost an hour.

-Finally, the shaman looked at George and told him to stand up.
+Finally, the shaman looked at Charles and told him to stand up.
 He reached out his hand to help.
-When the shaman was finished, George stood up and proclaimed with excitement, ‘I feel a lot better!”
+When the shaman was finished, Charles, stood up and proclaimed with excitement, ‘I feel a lot better!”

-We were all pretty amazed by this, and asked the shaman, “When did the healing actually take place?”
+We were all impressed by this, and asked the shaman, “When did the healing actually take place?”

-The shaman looked really confused by our question and replied, “The healing took place when I set my intent.
+The shaman looked really confused by our question and replied, “The healing took place took place when I set my intent.
 The rest was ceremony.”

 What the shaman meant by this comment is that when he was clear on his intent, it made it easier to achieve his goal of healing the man.
-Hence, the shaman recognized that if he and George entered into the same system, any change he made would be reflected in the bigger system including George’s health.
+Hence, the shaman recognized that if he and Charles entered into the same system, any change he made would be reflected in the bigger system including Charles’s health.

 In Systems Thinking, there is a presupposition that if one part of the system changes, then the rest of the system has to change.
 Anthropologist and systems thinker, Gregory Bateson, metaphorically addresses the power of intent from a systemic perspective in his book, Steps to Ecology of the Mind.